 Classroom Web Site:

-I taught science including Honors and AP® Chemistry at a top-tier public high school for over 40 years and have been teaching AP® Chemistry to homeschoolers for 11 years.
-A dedicated caring teacher, I am committed to delivering an outstanding, comprehensive, first-year college-level chemistry course.
+I taught science, including Honors and AP® Chemistry, in one of the top school systems in the country for over 35 years and have been teaching AP® Chemistry to homeschoolers now for 16 years.
 I received a BS in Science and a Master of Science Education degree at Wayne State University.
-I have worked at numerous National Science Foundation teacher programs and, as part of my Master's program, I worked with the Fairleigh Dickinson University Lab in St Croix monitoring coral reef oxygen respiration rates.
+I have worked with numerous National Science Foundation teacher programs and, as part of my Master's program, I worked with the Fairleigh Dickinson University Lab in St Croix, monitoring coral reef oxygen respiration rates.
 I was sponsored by the Camille and Henry Dreyfus Foundation as a Woodrow Wilson Fellow at Princeton.
-While working for the National Science Foundation's Project Seraphim, I led workshops for chemistry teachers around the country, developed computer applications for chemistry education, and hosted an international Internet Conference, CHYMNET, for chemistry educators.
+While working for the National Science Foundation's Project Seraphim, I led workshops for chemistry teachers around the country, developed computer software applications for chemistry education, and hosted an international Internet Conference, CHYMNET, for chemistry educators.
 I have completed the College Board Institute Program for teaching AP® Chemistry and am an active participant in the College Board's AP® Chemistry Teachers Community.
-I have also written science questions for the Michigan Educational Assessment Test and the ACT Assessment® Test and have served as a chemistry reviewer for the University of North Carolina's interactive Web Question Database for chemistry.
-I have edited articles for the Journal of Chemical Education and, in 2003, won the Presidential Scholars Teacher Recognition Award.
-Over the years, many of my students have been award winners in ACS Chemistry Olympiad competitions.
-My comittment to my students does not end with the AP Exam.
+I have also written science questions for the Michigan Educational Assessment Test and the ACT Assessment® Test and have served as a reviewer for Cengage’s WebAssign® chemistry question database.
+I have also edited articles for the Journal of Chemical Education, and I am a co-author of the widely used Quality Science Labs Advanced MicroChem Lab Kit.
+In 2003, I won the Presidential Scholars Teacher Recognition Award, and many of my students have been award winners in ACS Chemistry Olympiad competitions.
+As a dedicated and caring teacher, I am committed to delivering an outstanding, comprehensive, first-year college-level chemistry course that prepares students to sit for the AP® Chemistry Exam.
+My commitment to my students does not end with the AP® Exam.
 I have written numerous recommendations for students and am proud that they have gone on to prestigious colleges and universities around the world.
-These include all of the U.S. Military Academies, MIT, Princeton, Harvard, Stanford, Rutgers, Oxford University, the National University of Singapore and most of the top US State Colleges.
+These include all of the U.S. Military Academies, MIT, Princeton, Harvard, Stanford, Rutgers, Cornell, Oxford University, the National University of Singapore, and most of the top US State Colleges.

-As a teacher, I take great pleasure in helping my students to not only master chemistry but to also experience the wonder and joy in chemistry.
+As a teacher, I take great pleasure in helping my students to not only master chemistry but also to experience the wonder and joy in chemistry.